danfuzz/samizdat/doc/samizdat-0/tree-semantics.md

 * `"value" = expression` &mdash; Expression node representing the value that the variable should take on when defined.

-This represents a variable definition statement as part of a function body.
+This represents a variable definition statement as part of a closure body.

 When run, the `value` expression is evaluated.
 If it evaluates to void, then evaluation fails (terminating the runtime).
 Otherwise, the evaluated